-The steady development of information included in the IND is critical, as regulators use this data to determine a drug’s eligibility to advance through the approval process.
-For example, you might not finalize formulation, route of administration, indication, and dosing specifics until several options are tested in exploratory Phase 2 studies with affected patients.
-Once these key metrics are defined, the data supporting final formulation, dosing, target population, and indication is added to the IND.
-With each round of regulatory reporting, regulators review new information and, if deemed suitable, clear the candidate drug for larger studies, such as confirmatory Phase 3 trials.
+For example, you might not finalize formulation, route of administration, indication, and dosing specifics until several options are tested in Phase 2 studies with affected patients.
+Once these key metrics are defined, supporting data will be added to the IND and used to determine if confirmatory Phase 3 trials are appropriate.

 Work smarter, and harder, to achieve regulatory compliance

-The pursuit of thoughtful experiments that validate your drug’s performance is favored over the completion of duplicative or extra tasks that could be deemed unnecessary.
-Take a mindful approach to study design to demonstrate a strong understanding and command of regulatory requirements and expectations.
-Exclude areas that are not relevant or necessary for your therapy, backed by scientific logic and evidence.
+To start, take a mindful approach to study design to demonstrate a strong understanding of regulatory requirements.
+Avoid doing anything extra work that isn’t relevant to your therapy.
 In short, be prepared to do the minimum work required to reach your next milestone.

-To prevent unnecessary delays, it is best to work on multiple parts of your drug candidate’s development process simultaneously.
-For example, small amounts of drug product are needed in early phase studies with few participants, but manufacturing processes for larger scale production should be developed in parallel while early trials are underway, to save time.
-This approach will accelerate the production of larger quantities for later phase trials and commercialization.
+It is also best to work on multiple parts of your development process simultaneously.
+For example, small amounts of drug product are needed in early phase studies with few participants, but manufacturing processes for larger scale production can be developed in parallel while early trials are underway.
+This approach will accelerate the production of larger quantities of therapy for later phase trials and commercialization.

 When a drug is expected to meet an unmet medical need and is critical to serve a patient population, regulatory bodies can consider a revised study schedule or expedited review.
-In October 2019, the FDA approved the cystic fibrosis (CF) drug Trikafta™ by Vertex in about three months (1).
-Studies of Trikafta showed improvement in multiple CF endpoints, and its approval offered a treatment possibility for a whole new subset of CF patients who previously had limited options in managing their lifelong disease.
+In October 2019, the FDA approved the cystic fibrosis (CF) drug Trikafta™ by Vertex in about three months1 after studies of showed improvement in multiple CF endpoints.
+Its approval offered a treatment possibility for a whole new subset of CF patients who previously had limited options to manage their disease.